ClickBeyond/DropboxBackup/README.md

 ## Backup Log File

 Every time the `db_backup.sh` script is executed, entries are added to `~/tmp/backup.log`.
-This log file can be backed up to dropbox by executing the `./log_backup.sh` script as follows:
+This log file can be backed up to dropbox by executing the `log_backup.sh` script as follows:

 ```bash
 $ ~/DropboxBackup/log_backup.sh